rng-guy/NFSMWBartender/APPENDIX.md

 * Very short cooldowns for regular roadblocks or Heavy / LeaderStrategy spawns can result in spam.

-* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before regular roadblocks and Heavy / LeaderSupport spawns can first appear in a given pursuit.
+* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before regular roadblocks and Heavy / LeaderStrategy spawns can first appear in a given pursuit.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.